ncwqr-jsmith29/rbeale/README.md

 After the population is left with the best individuals, we begin the process again with another crossover (Step 4).
 We repeat this process a maximum of 35 times.

 ### Step 8: Output
-After repeating the code, information for the best individual for Maumee TP data in 2013 is saved.
+After repeating, information for the best individual (lowest MSE) for Maumee TP data in 2013 is saved.
 Once all the years of interest are run, the output files for all the best individuals for each year for TP are created.
 There are 4 output files for each variable for each river.
 Those output files contain information for all the time periods run in the code.

 ### Other Considerations
 The above example was for 4 strata.
 The code actually tests for 1-14 strata.
 Of course, for 1 strata, there is no need to create a population.
 For two strata, there is no need to crossover, as there are a very limited number of possible individuals.
 The genetic algorithm is only used for strata >= 3.